The Road to Becoming a National Merit Scholar

 Our current recommendations by class year:

 • Still consider the ACT by taking a practice test of both SAT and ACT.
-Evaluate the impact of uncertainty of being able to re-test at the beginning of your senior year and the availability of practice materials for that.
+Evaluate the impact of the availability of practice materials (essentially no new materials in new format).
+Students for whom the ACT may still be the better choice for Fall 2025 testing are:

 • Plan to take Science.